givanse/mvc-tree/DESIGN.md

 ## Views

  * svg
-   Has the `treeConfig` property used to configure the SVG root and the grid design being used to place each node.
    * svg-g
      Every node in the grid uses this view and the content changes by setting its `templateName` property.

 ## Mixins